singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 Open up a Terminal window (or the command prompt if you're on a Windows OS) and change the current working directory to your local project – the root directory of your site.

 #### 3. Bundle Install.
-The following command will install the jekyll gem specified in the gemfile, along with dependencies and plugins:
+The following command will install the jekyll gem specified in the Gemfile, along with dependencies and plugins:
 ```
 $ bundle install
 ```
-Once you've used the command above, a gemfile.lock file will be created in your directory listing all installed gems (plugins dependencies etc.) and this ensures that Netlify always uses the same version of Jekyll (and whatever else you specified in the gemfile) that you used to build your site.
+Once you've used the command above, a Gemfile.lock file will be created in your directory listing all installed gems (plugins dependencies etc.) and this ensures that Netlify always uses the same version of Jekyll (and whatever else you specified in the Gemfile) that you used to build your site.

 ### **GitHub Repository from Local Directory**
 <a id="githubfromlocal"></a>
 Let's face it.
 Some of us prefer to work on our local machines and as such, we need to know how to create and move a local site/directory to a new GitHub repository.
-First make sure you ran the _$ bundle install_ command as outlined above and that your gemfile is included with a gemfile.lock.
+First make sure you ran the _$ bundle install_ command as outlined above and that your Gemfile is included with a Gemfile.lock.
 This is needed for the repository to work with Netlify.

 #### 1. Create Repository.
 If you haven't already done it, go to GitHub and create a new repository for your Jekyll page.